-If patients have valves that are damaged beyond repair, then a surgeon will replace the valves using two types of new valves Mechanical or Biological.
+If patients are in need of heart valve surgery abroad, there are a few options regarding the operation technique performed.
+When valves that are damaged beyond repair, then a surgeon will replace the valves using two types of new valves; Mechanical or Biological.

 Mechanical Valves are man-made, prosthetic valves which are usually made of metal (stainless steel, titanium) and occasionally ceramic.
 These mechanical valves will often require patients to use anticoagulate medication to thin the blood.
 This medicine usually will be need for the rest a patient’s life because of the chance blood clots arising around the mechanical valves.

 Biological Valves are valves taken from cows, pigs or human donors.
 These “natural” valves however don’t require the use of life-long antigoaculate medication.